nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 else:
     print("Not a perfect ping...")
 ```
-* As shown in the above example, inputs can be supplied to a command or an external program via command line arguments, and command line output can be used to fetch the execution results by our python program
+* As shown in the above example, inputs can be provided to a command or an external program via command line arguments, and command line output can be used to fetch the execution results by our python program

 ### Video